 Tim brings a knowledge and understanding of, and involvement in, learning and development in the extractives sector.
 He was a member of MITO’s sector advisory group on its review of extractives national qualifications.
 He is a workplace tutor and has been a registered assessor.
 He holds a New South Wales Diploma in Extractives Industries Management and a number of Australian and New Zealand quarrying CoCs, including a New Zealand A grade quarry manager CoC.

-Gordon has over thirty years’ experience in the extractives industry.
+Gordon has over thirty-five years’ experience in the extractives industry.
 He started his career in South Africa, spending five years working in underground mining followed by three years in open cast mining.
 He then returned to Scotland working in the quarry sector.
 In 2000 he moved to New Zealand with his family and since then has worked at several quarries in the Auckland area.

 He is General Manager, Waihi Operations, Oceana Gold.